 - Poison control hotline numbers and medical warnings that remind users of the risks of using the drug and the importance of keeping it away from children must be posted in all stores where the drug is sold.

 - Possible side effects as well as the warning that use of the drug “may be habit-forming” should be posted visibly.
-Additionally, all labels on products should make it clear that use of the drug is not approved by the FDA and provide a contact number for the Department of Health and Poison Control.
+Additionally, all labels on products should make it clear that the use of the drug is not approved by the FDA and provide a contact number for the Department of Health and Poison Control.

 How Families Can Help